Random budget travel F.Y.I’s

 *Hostels are usually safe but keep your belongings in a safe place.

-*Weed and drugs are taken in almost all hostels.
+*Cannabis and other drugs are taken in almost all hostels.
 (Don’t be shocked)

 *There are always ways to sneak booze into hostels that say they don’t allow it.